Mainland Southeast Asia linguistic area: Language distribution

-The Austroasiatic languages include Vietnamese and Khmer, as well as many other languages spoken in scattered pockets as far afield as Malaya and eastern India.
-Most linguists believe that Austroasiatic languages once ranged continuously across southeast Asia and that their scattered distribution today is the result of the subsequent migration of speakers of other language groups from southern China.
+The Austroasiatic languages include Vietnamese and Khmer, as well as many other languages spoken in scattered pockets as far afield as Malaya to the south and Northeast India to the west.
+Most linguists believe that Austroasiatic languages once ranged continuously across Southeast Asia and that their scattered distribution today is the result of the subsequent migration of speakers of other language groups from southern China.

-Chinese civilization and the Chinese language spread from their home in the North China Plain into the Yangtze valley and then into southern China during the first millennium BC and first millennium AD.
-Indigenous groups in these areas either became Chinese, retreated to the hill country, or migrated to the south.
-Thus the Kra–Dai languages, today including Thai, Lao and Shan, were originally spoken in what is now southern China, where the greatest diversity within the family is still found, and possibly as far north as the Yangtze valley.
+Chinese civilisation and the Chinese language spread from their origins in the North China Plain into the Yangtze and later into southern China during the first millennium BC and the first millennium AD.
+The indigenous populations in these regions either assimilated into Chinese culture, retreated into the hills or migrated southwards into Southeast Asia.
+The homeland of the Kra–Dai languages was what is now southern China, where the family still shows the greatest diversity, and possibly extended as far north as the Yangtze valley.
+In response to Chinese expansion, speakers of these languages migrated southwards and eventually into Southeast Asia, where Thai, Lao and Shan are spoken today.

 With the exception of Zhuang, most of the Kra–Dai languages still remaining in China are spoken in isolated upland areas.
-Similarly the Hmong–Mien languages may originally have been spoken in the middle Yangtze.
-Today they are scattered across isolated hill regions of southern China.
-Many of them migrated to southeast Asia in the 18th and 19th centuries, after the suppression of a series of revolts in Guizhou.
+Similarly, the Hmong–Mien languages may originally have been spoken in the middle Yangtze.
+Today, they are scattered across isolated hill regions of southern China.
+Many of them migrated to Southeast Asia in the 18th and 19th centuries, after the suppression of a series of revolts in Guizhou.

 The upland regions of the interior of the area, as well as the plains of Burma, are home to speakers of other Sino-Tibetan languages, the Tibeto-Burman languages.
-The Austronesian languages, spoken across the Pacific and Indian Oceans, are represented in MSEA by the divergent Chamic group.
+The Austronesian languages, spoken across the Pacific and Indian Oceans, are represented in MSEA by the divergent Chamic group, especially Hainan Cham (Tsat).

 The far southern Sinitic languages Cantonese and Pinghua are also part of the Mainland Southeast Asia linguistic area, as demonstrated by Hilário de Sousa (2015).

 Mark Post (2015) observes that the Tani languages of Arunachal Pradesh, Northeast India typologically fit into the Mainland Southeast Asia linguistic area, which typically has creoloid morphosyntactic patterns, rather than with the languages of the Tibetosphere.
 Post (2015) also notes that Tani culture is similar to those of Mainland Southeast Asian hill tribe cultures, and is not particularly adapted to cold montane environments.

 David Gil (2015) considers the Mainland Southeast Asia linguistic area to be part of the larger Mekong-Mamberamo linguistic area, which also includes languages in Indonesia west of the Mamberamo River.